Effingham, Surrey: Amenities

 A well-served small village in commerce but less so in public transport, dwarfed by its neighbours Great Bookham and Little Bookham, it is known for its railway station (which is north of the village), large common, generous sports park (called the KGV playing fields), St Teresa's School (private girls' prep school) and the Howard of Effingham School.

 A Wealth of the Nation report in 2002 found that Effingham had the second-highest proportion of adults with a savings account in the UK.

 About half of housing scales slopes south of the A246 (between Little Bookham and East Horsley) at the top of the small High Street "The Street".
 The village was founded by the church as a spring line settlement, at the foot of the North Downs.
 Two parallel roads, The Street and Church Street reflect this by their steep gradient.
 At the bottom wells exist, whereas towards the top, layers of permeable topsoil underlain with chalk and limestone prevent reaching water.

 Sport

-As well as the above-mentioned golf club, for which membership is available, the village is home to Effingham Cricket Club and Effingham and Leatherhead Rugby Club.
-Also, local skater Matt Axebey has been making headlines in the US after some impressive performances.
+As well as the golf club, the village is home to Effingham Cricket Club and Effingham and Leatherhead Rugby Club.

 In 2012 Howard of Effingham school became the first school from the south of England to qualify to play at Wembley Stadium in rugby league's Champion Schools tournament.